MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 Now that your SLC has been extracted so that it’s an HSM-based key, you’re ready to package and transfer it to Azure Key Vault.

-## Part 2: Package and transfer your HSM key to Azure RMS
+## Part 2: Package and transfer your HSM key to Azure Key Vault

 1. Use the following steps from the [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation: